NaNcmyk/artXtension/README.md

         + `action` (formerly `browser-action` for Manifest v2) - for all things related to the pop-up menu... _logo64.png_ is specified as the pop-up button's default logo. _popup.html_ is also referenced here.
 Text for the optional tooltip that displays when the user hovers over the pop-up button is included here as well.

 1. **_content.js_**
-    + Much of the code for the extension's paintng and stamping features has been adapted from _paint.js_.
+    + Much of the code for the extension's painting and stamping features has been adapted from [_paint.js_](https://github.com/NaNcmyk/Noahs_ARTkives/blob/main/scripts/paint.js) of the *Noahs_ARTkives* repo.
     + The height of the canvas has been set to document's full body height to allow users to draw beyond the window's inner height, so they can paint over longer pages that have scrollable content.
     + The `pageX` and `pageY` (instead of `clientX` and `clientY`) `MouseEvent` properties are used to allow users to stamp beyond the window's inner width and inner height.
 Since the canvas is now the entire page of the document, and not just limited to the window height (which was the case for the main website's canvas), the `MouseEvent` properties that capture the `x` and `y` positions of the pointer event had to be updated accordingly.
     + The canvas's cursor has been set to crosshair to indicate when web pages can be painted over.